 Students can select their meal plan on their housing application.
+Freshmen and First Year students are required to have a Gold Meal Plan for both fall and spring semesters of their first academic year.
 Meal plans may be changed until the end of the registration drop/add period.
 In addition, meal plans can be changed at the end of the fall semester.
 All residential students are required to have a meal plan.
 Only students living in apartments may select an apartment meal plan.